 complete reading endorsement courses in one summer

 The four mandatory classes will be offered primarily during the months of June and July.
-The first set of online classes will take place from June 10-July 5 and the second set from July 8-Aug.
-2.
+The first set of online classes will take place June 1-26, 2020, and the second set on July 6-31, 2020.

 For more information